smartgov-liris/SmartGovLezModel/README.md

 For any extra information about the project, you may contact :
 - Veronique Deslandres : veronique.deslandres@liris.cnrs.fr
-- Paul Breugnot : paul.breugnot@etu.emse.fr
+- Alban Flandin : alban.flandin@etu.univ-lyon1.fr